-- act honestly, in good faith and in the best interests of the Company as a whole; - exercise a duty to use care and diligence in fulfilling the functions of office or position and exercising the powers attached to that office or position; - use the powers of office for a proper purpose and in the best interests of the Company as a whole; - recognise that the primary responsibility is to the Company as a whole but may, where appropriate, have regard for the interest of other stakeholders of the Company; - not to make improper use of information acquired as a director or employee; - not take improper advantage of their position as a member of the Board or employee; - properly manage and declare any conflict of interest with the Company; - directors to be independent in judgement and actions and to take all reasonable steps to be satisfied as to the soundness of all decisions taken by the Board; - confidential information received in the course of the exercise of their duties remains the property of the Company and, unless appropriate authority granted, it is improper to disclose it, or allow it to be disclosed; - · not to engage in conduct likely to affect the reputation of Company; and - to comply with the spirit, as well as the letter, of the law and with the principles of this Code.
+- act honestly, in good faith and in the best interests of the Company as a whole; - exercise a duty to use care and diligence in fulfilling the functions of office or position and exercising the powers attached to that office or position; - use the powers of office for a proper purpose and in the best interests of the Company as a whole; - recognise that the primary responsibility is to the Company as a whole but may, where appropriate, have regard for the interest of other stakeholders of the Company; - not to make improper use of information acquired as a director or employee; - not take improper advantage of their position as a member of the Board or employee; - properly manage and declare any conflict of interest with the Company; - directors to be independent in judgement and actions and to take all reasonable steps to be satisfied as to the soundness of all decisions taken by the Board; - confidential information received in the course of the exercise of their duties remains the property of the Company and, unless appropriate authority granted, it is improper to disclose it, or allow it to be disclosed; - not to engage in conduct likely to affect the reputation of Company; - to comply with the spirit, as well as the letter, of the law and with the principles of this Code; and - report breaches of the Code to the Company Secretary and/or the CEO.
+The Code is reviewed periodically to ensure it is operating effectively and whether any changes are required.